 Nearby was tiny Panagia Paraportiani, a famous white church consisting of four chapels, the oldest dating from 1425, the others from the 16th and 17th centuries.
 Both the church and the museum are on the same sliver of land as “Little Venice,” one of the most popular places in old town Mykonos.

-Little Venice, officially known as Aléfkántra, is a clutch of brightly painted buildings whose balconies jut out over the sea.
+Little Venice, officially known as Aléfkántra, has no connection to Venice in Italy.
+Like its Italian cousin, however, it is know for its clutch of brightly painted buildings whose balconies jut out over the sea.
 They provide a colorful backdrop to the many bars, cafes, and restaurants that line the shoreline between it and the town’s famous 16th-century windmills.

 The town is so small you can’t help but pass Little Venice time and again during your wanderings.
 It’s also de rigueur for visitors to sit at one of its little cafes and enjoy the evening sunset as the sea and sky run through their pallets of pastels.

 Order a nice cold Greek white, and settle in for the show.

 On the other side of the port, I found the Archaeological Museum, set in a Neo-Classical building.
 In addition to being a respite from the sun’s heat and glare, it’s an interesting place with a collection of 6th-7th century BC ceramics and Roman and Hellenistic carvings.
 It’s also home to artifacts from Delos, one of the most important archaeological sites in the country.

 (If you’re interested in visiting Delos and enjoy sailing, you may find the All inclusive Delos & Rhenia Islands sailing tour a relaxing way to spend a day.)